playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-folder-structure/index.md

 		- `[name].ui.tsx` - The presentational component for the view, contains all layout for a view
 		- `[name].view.tsx` - The "smart" component for the view, contains all network and buisness logic
 - `app.tsx`
-	- Our component entrypoint.
+	- Our component entry point.
 May contain some providers but not much more

 > All non-source code configuration files, such as `.storybook` or `.eslintrc.json` files must live outside of the `src`
 > folder.